cloudchentrial/Normos/README.md

 In this architecture, the line indicates the communication between one server to another which carry different role and functions.
 This communication could be either unary or bidirectional.
 I seek remote procedural call framework - gRPC as one of the important technical stacks.
 Due to its efficiency, we can design a low latency and stateful massively multiplayer online game server system.

 ### Client-side support
-Godot Engine is the only support for client-side in this case using Websockets for server-client communication.
+Godot Engine is the only support for client-side in this case using Websocket Secure for server-client communication.